wayneclancy/gerrit-docker-poc/README.md

 snapshot: 	Creates a timestamp based snapshot</br>
 listsnapshot:	List all snapshotss</br>
 status:		Checks if local Gerrit service is running on 8080</br>
-restore:        Restores a snapshot to latest and restarts the service</br>
+restore:        Restores a snapshot to latest and restarts the service (you need to proved a tag timestamp of a availiable image)</br>

 ##Todo